 When you tackle a “new thing” remember it’s new.
 It took you how many years to master the English language (or whatever language is your primary)…

 Now it may seem that I’m trying to talk you out of getting started immediately, but I’m not.
 I want you to succeed more than you can imagine.
 I also know that from several “false starts” of my own that you need to plan this adventure, get your accountability people in place, and when you begin… NEVER LOOK BACK.

-If you are interested in doing a project or want to keep track of someone’s effort… go to the “100 days at a time
+If you are interested in doing a project or want to keep track of someone’s effort… go to the 100 days of. facebook group.

 IF YOU NEED ANY HELP OR FEEDBACK,

 I’m just a phone call (214-702-3774) or email way.